herrwalter/SeleniumShell/README.md

 SeleniumShell
 =============

-Small framework on Selenium 2 with php
+Small framework on Selenium 2 with php.

 Will run tests in parallel by default.

 Usage